West Somerton September

 - Monthly Updates

-In the course of my work, as a gardener cum-designer, I visit a large variety of domestic gardens and meet many different clients.
+In the course of my work, as a garden designer, I visit a large variety of domestic gardens and meet many different clients.
 Some prefer neat and tidy gardens whilst others are happy with a less formal style.
 Whatever your preferred style however, it is important that you feel comfortable in your garden and maximise the enjoyment you take from it.

 You may be one of the lucky few people who have a perfect garden, however for the rest of us, there are practical steps to take.
 Autumn (or spring) is a great time to make large changes, however these should be planned now, whilst your ideas are fresh in your mind.
 Write down exactly which areas or aspects of your garden make you happy and which don’t, decide on your budget and make a proper plan about what you intend to do.
 Whether it’s as drastic as replanting an entire area, digging up a section of lawn for a new bed (as I intend to do in my own garden) or just a few new plants, being proactive and working to a plan is a great way to make you feel positive and productive in your own garden.